How to Master Your Startup’s Burn Rate

 3. Cost-effective Talent Acquisition

 In tech bastions like San Francisco and Austin, talent is as precious as artisan brew.
-Consider remote talent when possible, and include stock options in compensation packages to align aspirations with the company’s long-term objectives.
+Consider remote talent when feasible, and include stock options in compensation packages to align aspirations with the company’s long-term objectives.

 In Times of Financial Turbulence